ttrahan/q-calc/README.md

 31% probability that a build will incur a 5 minute wait time if 8 minions are available for use and a 65% probability if 7 minions are in use.

-Note: for a simplified version with only two inputs, execute the recMinionsSingleFile version.
+Note: for a simplified version with only two inputs, execute the `recMinionsSingleScript` version.
 You provide inputs for number of builds during the peak hour and the average build duration.
 It assumes the calculations are based on an acceptable wait time of 30s being <1%.